ErgaAsDev/casestudy-gajigesa/README.md

 To get started with the project, follow these steps:

 1. Clone the repository: `git clone https://github.com/ErgaAsDev/casestudy-gajigesa`
-2. Navigate to the project directory: `cd react-dropdown-app`
+2. Navigate to the project directory: `cd casestudy-gajigesa`
 3. Install the dependencies: `npm install`
-4. Start the development server: `npm start`
+4. Start the development server: `npm run dev`
-5. Open your browser and visit `http://localhost:3000` to see the application
+5. Open your browser and visit `http://localhost:5137` to see the application

 ## Unit Testing